albarron/academic-kickstart/content/authors/lavinia/_index.md

 ---
 # Display name
-name: Arianna Muti
+name: Lavinia N. Aparaschivei
 # Username (this should match the folder name)
 authors:
-- arianna
+- lavinia

 # Is this the primary user of the site?
 superuser: false